Services for Alumni

 All types of certificates have a non-refundable fee.
 Once you submit your request, you will be charged for the total amount.
 If not picked up within 30 days of submission, it will be destroyed, and the charge will not be waived.

-Students and alumni are allowed a maximum of two statements per type per request, and a maximum of five copies per type.
+Students and alumni are allowed 5 statements per type per request, and a maximum of five copies per type except for the official transcript which are 2 copies.

-Payment can be made either online or in person at the Business Office.
+Payment can be made either online or in person at the Business Office in Fresh USD.

 Pick-up time is two working days after submission of the request (during regular periods) or after four working days in peak times (February, June and October).

-If you cannot pick up the requested certificate personally, please send written authorization by email to firstname.lastname@example.org .
+If you cannot pick up the requested certificate personally, please send written authorization by email to firstname.lastname@example.org for Beirut students and email@example.com for Byblos students.

 The students can access the system through: